SkynetAppDev/skynetappdev.github.io/Approach Document-Installing ftp client on Linux.md

  ```

-2. Limit a specific list of users to just their home directories.
+2.Limit a specific list of users to just their home directories.

 **_Code:_**